Is PURL Wax Any Good?

 PURL is a small ski and snowboard wax company out of Colorado.
 They’ve been around since the early 2000s and focus on keeping things clean, simple and non-toxic.
 All their waxes are biodegradable and made without fluoros, which makes them a solid choice for riders who care about what they’re putting on the mountain.

 PURL isn’t flashy.
 You won’t see big-budget marketing or sponsored pros.
-But their wax has earned a quiet following among tuners, shop techs, and everyday skiers and snowboarders who just want something that works.
+But their wax has earned a quiet following among tuners, shop techs, and everyday riders.

 PURL vs Hertel Super Hotsauce